mjflick/mjflick.github.io/README.md

 ## About me:

-I work for a [cloud ERP](http://bizowie.com/solutions/) company and these are my GitHub repositories.
+I work for a [small business ERP](http://bizowie.com/solutions/) company and these are my GitHub repositories.

 This is the code repository for my [personal GitHub page](http://mjflick.github.io/).